S. Janaki: Kannada films

-S. Janaki's has sung the most songs in her career in Kannada.
+Janaki sang the most songs in her career in Kannada.
 Her solos and duets with legends such as P B Srinivas, S. P. Balasubrahmanyam, and Dr. Rajkumar are considered evergreen hits.

-Janaki sang her first Kannada song in 1957.
+She sang her first Kannada song in 1957.
 By the early 60s, she had started working with many prominent music composers.
 Throughout the 1970s and 80s, she remained the number one go-to female playback singer in Kannada films.
 Most of the music directors, from G. K. Venkatesh, Rajan–Nagendra to Hamsalekha, offered her most of their top compositions.

-She has a record number of duets with P B Srinivas, S P Balasubrahmanyam and Dr Rajkumar.
+Janaki had a record number of duets with P B Srinivas, S P Balasubrahmanyam, and Dr Rajkumar.
 She was awarded the Rajyotsava Prashasti in 2014.
-She was awarded an honorary doctorate from the University of Mysore for her tremendous contribution to Kannada film and music.
+Janaki was awarded an honorary doctorate from the University of Mysore for her tremendous contribution to Kannada film and music.

-Some of her top hit solos in Kannada cinema are:
+Some of her solos in Kannada cinema are: